dz902/betterbill/README.md

 Besides, cost computation is also unified.
 For example, the way Savings Plans is calculated is very different from Reserved Instance and On-Demand usage.
 They have all been unified under the same model, so it is easy to analyze your usage across SP, RI and On-Demand.

+This is a personal hobby project.
+You and only you are solely responsible for the usefulness should you decide to use any part of this project.
+Please take into account potential costs and security implications when using this project.

+# Getting Started

 # Features